 At the end of 1819, his service period expired.
 The British government offered to relocate the soldiers to anywhere in the world, but Wagner and his friend, George Hippert (born during 1790 in Ruppin, Brandenburg, Germany), decided to remain in South Africa and started walking from the eastern border to Cape Town.

 When they traversed over the ridges beyond the Kabeljouws River, as the main road then meandered, they spotted the farm Zwarte Bosch with its many trees, lying in a bowl half surrounded by mountains, they decided to stay there with Scheepers.
 Scheepers bred Afrikaner cattle and lived in a three-room “hartbeeshuisie”.
-The kitchen was on the west side; as evidenced by the charcoal which was accumulated there, the living room in the middle and the bedroom on the east side.
+The kitchen was on the west side as evidenced by the charcoal which had accumulated there, the living room in the middle and the bedroom on the east side.
 Wagner and Hippert decided to stay there and started a tannery and “tuiemakery”.

 A hundred years later, the holes where the black sheets were tanned in one hole and the red ones in another, can still be seen on the lower old site near the river.

-They also made saddles, harnesses and bridles and sold to “togryers” who often stayed over on their way between the Cape and the Eastern border.
+They also made saddles, harnesses and bridles and sold to “togryers” who often stayed over on their way between the Cape and the eastern border.